The author of fourteen books, Charles Maier is one of the most prominent contemporary scholars of European history.

 Recasting Bourgeois Europe accomplished two major historiographical goals simultaneously.
 First, Maier provided a comparative history of three different European societies for a period when common developments demanded an approach other than that of the usual national histories.
 Second, he rethought the political structure of the European interwar period.
 Although most accounts presented the 1920s as a time characterized by illusory attempts to return to a prewar political equilibrium, and doomed to succumb to the Depression and the dictatorships, Maier suggested instead that the stabilization of the 1920s, vulnerable as it was, foreshadowed the more enduring political stability achieved after World War II.

-Another Princeton book authored or coauthored by Charles S. Maier:
+Other Princeton books by Charles S. Maier: